cbailey73/lets-take-notes/README.md

 If you wish to delete any notes, click on the red trash icon located to the right of the note's title.

 ![How to Delete Note](./site_images/note6.png)

-## Troubleshooting
-If the webpage is not able to save and display notes, it is likely that the server is not running.
-To start the server, clone this project's code, then navigate to the terminal of "server.js".
-Type "node server.js" into the terminal to run the server.
-If successful, the terminal will display a link to the webpage.

-If the server still won't run, or if it is running and then webpage is still not functioning correctly, there is most likely a bug in the code.
-Feel free to shoot me an email [here](mailto:c73bailey@gmail.com) and I will do my best to fix it.

 ## Credits
 The code for this project's index.html, notes.html, index.js, and styles.css files was obtained by cloning the source code from this repository: https://github.com/coding-boot-camp/miniature-eureka